 Endentulous bite (all the teeth are missing) leads to facial collapse.

 Diagram courtesy of Dr. Carl Misch, Dental Implant Prosthetics

 As jawbone shrinkage gradually continues, in fifteen to twenty years, there isn’t enough bone present to support the facial muscles.
 Nor is there enough bone to support dentures.
 So, your face has a shriveled or sunken in appearance; it collapses.

 The diagram to the right is an example of how an endentulous bite (all teeth are missing) causes the face to shrink and have a shriveled appearance.

 Facial Collapse Can Be Avoided

 Facial collapse doesn’t have to occur.
 Dental implants can prevent it.
 How?
 A dental implant serves as an artificial tooth root, but it is made of titanium.
-When an implant is surgically placed in your jawbone, it is a signal to your body that your jawbone is still needed.
-So the jawbone doesn’t shrink, and facial collapse is prevented.
-As few as two implants can be used to support your dentures and prevent jawbone shrinkage.
-The more implants you have, the more effective they will be in preventing jawbone shrinkage.
+When an implant is surgically placed in your jawbone, it is a signal to your body that your jawbone is still needed preventing facial collapse.
+As few as two implants can be used to support your dentures although, the more implants you have the more effective they will be.

-If you have already begun to experience jawbone shrinkage or facial collapse, it’s not too late.
+If you have already begun to experience these symptoms it is not too late to find a solution.
 Bone grafting can be used to build up your jawbone so it can support dental implants.
 After a healing period, dentures can be secured to the implants.